-For part II categories A, B, C, D, E and F have a possible value of 12.5 points each.
+For part II categories A, B, C, D, E are each worth 10 points.
+Part F is worth 25 points.

 For part III each correct answer of tree species, crown class, DBH, and height in 16-foot logs is worth 3 points.
 Board-foot volume per acre and tree value per acre are worth 7.5 points each, provided that they are within $\pm$ 10% of the correct value.